Flip the Script

 The goal is to make the technology as invisible as possible

 A good analog for this is related to your taxes.
 Filing taxes is arguably one of the most un-user-friendly processes around.
 The main interface is the set of forms that you submit to the tax collection agency.
 The forms can be optimized for legibility but that alone won't solve the main problem.
 The real problem is that the forms are ultimately optimized for the tax collector, not the submitter.

 The super popular tax filing software TurboTax does a great job of adding a user-centric layer to this process.
 It provides a series of simple questions for you to answer and fills out the forms for you, based on your responses.
-The design and language is clear and easy to understand.
-It provides the user with a desirable alternative to sifting through complex legalese and calculations.
+The design and language are clear and easy to understand.
+They provide the user with a desirable alternative to sifting through complex legalese and calculations.